SARDONYX-sard/awesome-stars/README.md

 ## Rust

+- [rustsbi/rustsbi](https://github.com/rustsbi/rustsbi) - RISC-V Supervisor Binary Interface (RISC-V SBI) implementation library in Rust; runs on M or HS mode; good support for embedded Rust ecosystem
+- [rcore-os/rCore-Tutorial-v3](https://github.com/rcore-os/rCore-Tutorial-v3) - Let's write an OS which can run on RISC-V in Rust from scratch!
 - [michaelb/sniprun](https://github.com/michaelb/sniprun) - A neovim plugin to run lines/blocs of code (independently of the rest of the file), supporting multiples languages
 - [moratorium08/osmium](https://github.com/moratorium08/osmium) - A toy operating system written in Rust on RISC V(rv32im)
 - [facebook/relay](https://github.com/facebook/relay) - Relay is a JavaScript framework for building data-driven React applications.